 Launching a side hustle can help you achieve your financial goals, such as paying down debt or saving for a down payment on a home.
 But if you’re not careful, it can cause you problems later on — especially at tax time.
 That’s where a business bank account can help.

 Most people don’t realize that their side gig is more than something they do in their extra time.
-Things like taxes and reporting your extra income can come as a real surprise.
-However, your side hustle might be a real business, requiring additional work on your part and a separate business bank account.
+Filing taxes and reporting your extra income can come as a real surprise.
+Your side hustle might be a real business, requiring additional work on your part and a separate business bank account.

 But how do you know when it’s time to open an account for your side gig?
 Here are six signs that you need a dedicated business account.